unexpectedjs/unexpected/documentation/api/addAssertion.md

 You can override how the `subject` is displayed by providing a `subjectOutput` on the assertion.
-You can also override the output of the arguments by overriding parts of `argsOutput` or provide a completely custom output for the arguments by setting `argOutput` to an output function on the assertion.
+You can also override the output of the arguments by overriding parts of `argsOutput` or provide a completely custom output for the arguments by setting `argsOutput` to an output function on the assertion.

 Here is a few examples: